-All operational constructed response items received a second reading.
+Operational constructed response items received a second reading (100% double reads for Algebra/Data Analysis, Biology, Geometry, and Government-25% for English).
 By matching these scores to those of the first reading, valuable information could be gathered regarding Scorer agreement rates and scoring trends.
 Scorer status reports were generated and reviewed by the Content Area Scoring Directors and Project Managers, who are experienced in using them to identify Scorers having difficulty, as well as to identify specific items causing problems for the entire room.
 In the case of a two-point disagreement in scores, a third (resolution) reading was done by the Content Area Scoring Director to ensure the accuracy of the score assigned to the response.

 MI's Client Command Center/Project Command Center software program allowed MI Content Area Scoring Directors and Project Management and MSDE to view daily and cumulative reports on score point distribution, agreement rates between Scorers, and numbers of responses scored.
 Information could be accessed for an individual, team, or the entire group for a specific content area.
-(See attachment C: Raw CR Score Distributions and attachment B: Agreement Rates